-Strengthen your lower back and free yourself from back pain in seated poses.
-Roger Cole talks about different yoga poses for lower back pain and ways to deepen your forward bends.
+Strengthen your lower back, free yourself from back pain in seated poses, and skillfully deepen your forward bends with Roger Cole’s yoga for lower back pain tips.

 According to the Bhagavad Gita, the definition of yoga includes both “a serene mind” and “skill in action.”
 In asana practice, it’s often the skill that makes the serenity possible.
 Certain key movements in yoga create alignment, openness, and comfort, and these movements lay the physical foundation for mental peace.

 Familiar examples include the lift of the chest that frees the neck in Ustrasana (Camel Pose), and the sidebend from the hip joint that aligns the spine and head in Utthita Trikonasana (Extended Triangle Pose).
 Another example is the focused use of lower-back muscles to position the pelvis and lower spine in Baddha Konasana (Bound Angle Pose).